A Technology Roadmap Beats a Random Tool Upgrade

 Operating Takeaway

-The right next project depends on operational pain, risk, value, timing, dependencies, and whether the business can support the result.
+Figuring out the absolute right next project isn't about following trends.
+It depends entirely on your current operational pain points, actual business risk, potential value, timing, technical dependencies, and whether your team can realistically support the final result.

 Written for